VISIT NEPAL

 20 Oct 2019 HYN Himalayan Yoga Academy

-In Nepal, through the ages, there were various efforts by the government of Nepal to increase tourism numbers as Nepal is a perfect destination for adventure and cultural tourism.
+In Nepal, through the ages, there have been various efforts by the government of Nepal to increase tourism numbers as Nepal is a perfect destination for adventure and cultural tourism.
 So after the grand success of Visit Nepal 1998 and Nepal Tourism Year 2011, the Nepal Tourism Board introduced a grand campaign called VISIT NEPAL 2020.
-This grand campaign was announced in 2015.
-It was said to be done in 2018 but was later postponed to 2020.
+They announced this grand campaign in 2015.
+They planned to complete it in 2018 but later postponed it to 2020.

-There were several things that impacted the Tourism Image of Nepal.
-Also, the mainstream media publicized Nepal as utterly devastated by the earthquake of 2015.
-So, The Visit Nepal 2020 campaign was scheduled in 2018 to promote that Nepal was a safe place to travel and only 12 of 75 districts were affected by the earthquake.
-The crawling upgrading activity of Tribhuwan International Airport and delayed construction of Gautam Buddha International Airport in Lumbini and improper transportation infrastructure led the Tourism Board to postpone the campaign to 2020.
+Several factors impacted Nepal’s tourism image.
+Mainstream media depicted the country as completely devastated by the 2015 earthquake.
+The Visit Nepal 2020 campaign, launched in 2018, aimed to promote Nepal as a safe travel destination.
+It highlighted that only 12 of 75 districts were affected by the earthquake.
+The crawling upgrading activity of Tribhuvan International Airport delayed construction of Gautam Buddha International Airport in Lumbini and improper transportation infrastructure led the Tourism Board to postpone the campaign to 2020.

 WHY SHOULD YOU VISIT NEPAL?